libgdx/libgdx.github.io/wiki/app/modules-overview.md

 ![images/modules-overview.png](/assets/wiki/images/modules-overview.png)

+## Modules ##

 The following part briefly describes each module providing the most common use cases for each.

-## Modules ##
+For more in-depth information, be sure to check out the individual wiki sections for the respective modules!
+{: .notice--primary}

 ### Input ###
 The _Input_ module enables the polling of different input states on every platform.